 Admire art at Kadriorg Museum, Tallinn

-Tallinn's art museum boasts an impressive collection of Western European and Russian art, set amongst a beautiful Baroque palace.
+Tallinn's art museum boasts an impressive collection of Western European and Russian art, set within a beautiful Baroque palace.
 Take the time to wander around the palace grounds, and don't forget to check out the Japanese garden!

 Paddle in Pärnu